zubayrrr/zubayrali.in/content/posts/identity-underemployment.md

 date: "2022-09-03"
 description: "What is Identity Capital and why should one strive to pursue it and how does underemployment effects an individual?"
 tags: ["career", "discourse"]
-draft: true
 ---

 I understand passion as something you need to discover by actively putting in effort.
-Effort into experimenting with different things till you find that one thing that just clicks, or if nothing clicks, you should go with what you enjoy doing the most.
+Effort into experimenting with different things till you find that one thing that just clicks, or if nothing clicks, you should go with what you’ve put most hours into and enjoy doing the most.

 Fresh out of high school, I had decided I didn’t want to get an engineering degree after learning the harrowing tales of engineering students in India.
-Instead, I wanted to provide myself with skills and rely on them to break into it.
+Instead, I wanted to provide myself with skills and rely on them to break into IT.

-My experiments with finding that “one” thing did end after a few years…until then I was just really trying to do the best I could with whatever guidance I got (none whatsoever).
+My experiments with finding that “one” thing ended after a few years of back & forth…until then I was just really trying to do the best I could with whatever guidance I got (none whatsoever).

 I really do think that it is a privilege to be able to “find” or build your passion, not something everybody is able to afford.
 But my days have led me to this sad truth that not enough people value passion or appreciate it, or spend the energy themselves to find it.